pikawika/php-recaptcha/README.md

 In one of the previous steps we included the invisible reCAPTCHA  and gave it a callback function using the data-callback attribute. we named the function formSubmit and need to implement it.
 For demonstration purposes i wrote this at the bottom of my html file in a script tag.

-The most important thing here is the fact we need to pass the response from our reCAPTCHA  post to our php (eg contact.php) as well as our other form variables.
+The most important thing here is the fact we need to pass the response from our reCAPTCHA  post to our php URL (eg contact.php) as well as our other form variables.

 On success I'm showing the message my PHP server responded by using an animation and showing it where the form used to be.